 Penrith Anglican College has an Australian Air Force Cadet (AAFC) squadron as part of the Australian Defence Force Cadets (ADFC) program.
 Part of the aim of the ADFC, which includes the AAFC is ‘to better equip young people for community life by fostering initiatives, leadership, discipline and loyalty through training programs which are also designed to stimulate an interest in a particular arm of the Defence Force.’
 The activities undertaken by the cadets are varied, fun and instil life-long skills, such as leadership, community service and teamwork, all skills which prepare our students for a life of purpose.

-Students from 13 to 18 years old can join the Penrith Anglican College squadron, which is run from the College campus on Thursday evenings.
+Students from 13 to 18 years old can join the No 345 Penrith squadron, which is run on the College campus on Thursday evenings.